St Pauli: 5 tips for experiences in Hamburg is written by Laura Graf.

 Dinner at Asian Ume no Hana - an absolute St. Pauli-favorite

-	If you do not have a great need for German food, we recommend the Japanese / Vietnamese restaurant Ume no Hana on Thadenstraße 15.
+If you do not have a great need for German food, we recommend the Japanese / Vietnamese restaurant Ume no Hana on Thadenstraße 15 in St Pauli.
 This fusion restaurant has a great mix of different Asian dishes, so there is something for both ramen lovers and Pho fans.

 Are you into vegan dishes, then this is a recommendable place.
 Try their homemade lemonade and enjoy Asian cuisine.
 Here, however, you must also remember the cash.

 End the day with drinks by the water